aemal/postpal/README.md

 ---

-## 🧑‍💻 User Story
+## 🧑‍💻 User Stories

+### 💬 Commenting User Story
+As a LinkedIn professional, I want to quickly generate thoughtful comments on posts I find interesting, so I can engage meaningfully with my network without spending excessive time crafting responses.

+### 🔁 Reposting User Story
+As a content curator on LinkedIn, I want to share valuable posts with my network along with my personalized perspective, so I can provide context on why the content matters while saving time on writing.

+### 📝 New Post User Story
-As a frequent LinkedIn user, I want to generate AI-assisted replies, reposts, and original posts quickly and efficiently so I can stay active without spending too much mental energy crafting content.
+As a LinkedIn content creator, I want to efficiently create original posts based on my ideas, so I can maintain an active presence and share insights without the mental burden of wordsmithing every post.

 ---